-The Internal control system is implemented by the Board and Group Management Board, and ensures that the Company is managed efficiently and effectively.
+The Internal control system is implemented by the Board and Group Management Board (GMB) and ensures that the Company is managed efficiently and effectively.
 This system is set up at a Group level, with appropriate implementation in the Company's operations.

-Group level policies are adhered to and the Company has appropriate business processes that ensure all risks are managed in line with the risk appetite and risk framework.
+Group level policies and business processes are designed and implemented to ensure that business objectives are achieved and that risks are managed in line with the risk appetite and risk framework.
 The control framework comprises the following elements:

-- Control environment: A business culture that recognises the importance of systems of control, with the establishment of an operational environment that maintains effective controls and provides adequate resources to operate the control framework to required standards; - Objective Setting: management has in place a process to set objectives and the chosen objectives support and align with the Group's mission and are consistent with risk appetite - Risk Assessment: Internal and external events that affect the achievement of business objectives are identified, distinguishing between risks and opportunities.
+- Control environment: A business culture that recognises the importance of systems of control, with the establishment of an operational environment that maintains effective controls and ensures adequate resources to operate the control framework to required standards; - Objective Setting: management has in place a process to set objectives and the chosen objectives support and align with the Group's mission and are consistent with risk appetite; - Risk Assessment: Internal and external events that affect the achievement of business objectives are identified, distinguishing between risks and opportunities.
 Risks are analysed, with appropriate risk responses selected by the Board and GMB.
-Where appropriate, actions are developed to align risks with the Company's risk tolerance and appetite - Control standards: a policy framework that establishes the Board's minimum standards for the mitigation of risk within the stated appetite; - Control activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - Monitoring activities: regular monitoring of controls aligned to their materiality, - Training and communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - Recording: clear documentation of controls to enable their ongoing operation; and - Reporting: reporting of material control effectiveness to allow appropriate decision makers to understand whether control objectives are being met or whether action is required to strengthen the control environment.
+Where appropriate, actions are developed to align risks with the Company's risk tolerance and appetite;

+- Control standards: a policy framework that establishes the Board's minimum standards for the mitigation of risk within the stated appetite; - Control activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - Monitoring activities: regular monitoring of controls aligned to their materiality; - Training and communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - Recording: clear documentation of controls to enable their ongoing operation; and - Reporting: reporting of material control effectiveness to allow appropriate decision makers to understand whether control objectives are being met or whether action is required to strengthen the control environment.